arlejeun/Multicloud-CX-Harbor-Tour/content/_index.md

 ## Welcome

-In this workshop you will learn how to set up Multicloud environment for Azure, get familiar with the environment and perform basic functionality.
+This workshop is intended as a documented and outlined guide to set up a new Multicloud environment for Azure.
+This walkthrough will outline how to set up the environment, how to login into Agent Desktop and navigate through the Desktop UI.
+The end goal is to be able to send an inbound call or web chat using recommended demonstrations and successfully deliver to an Agent.

 ### Learning Objectives
 -	Gdemo overview